CampbellD84/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A Relational Database is a database that stores data in the form of a table.
+A table is a collection of rows and columns.
+SQL stands for Structured Query Language.
+SQL is the language used to manage databases and the data inside them.

 - [ ] Why do tables need a `primary key`?

+Tables need a primary key so that each entry can be uniquely identified.
+Without a primary key, it would be hard if not almost impossible to uniquely identify an entry.

 - [ ] What is the name given to a table column that references the primary key on another table.

+The table column that references the primary key on another table is called a foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+To have a many to may relationship between two databases you will need to create another table that contains foreign keys that reference the primary keys of the two tables.

 ## Minimum Viable Product